 Continuing to Review

 At any time, you can tap Continue to Review to proceed to the final review of checked items.
+This allows you to verify completed items before finishing the check.

 Reminder: Abandoning a check will discard any damages, notes, or photos recorded during that check.